 By Jared Polis

-Lyons knows the destruction of flood waters as it was nearly washed away five years ago, but Lyons also knows community, resilience, and triumph.
+Lyons knows how destructive flood waters can be, but Lyons also knows community, resilience, and triumph.

 I promised Stu and Sarah Jane - and everyone in Lyons - that I would do everything I could to ensure the recovery had the weight of the federal government behind it.